 Refinancing can lower your credit score in a couple different ways:

-These inquiries will stay on your credit reports for two years, but in most credit scoring models, they are only really counted during the first year they are on the report.
-The money you save through refinancing, especially on a mortgage, usually outweighs the negative effects of a small credit score dip.
+- Credit check: When you apply to refinance a loan, lenders will check your credit score and credit history.
+This is what's known as a hard inquiry on your credit report—and it can temporarily cause your credit score to drop slightly.
+However, the money you save through refinancing, especially on a mortgage, usually outweighs the negative effects of a small credit score dip.
 And as you pay off your new loan over time, your credit scores will likely improve as the result of a strong payment history.

 - Multiple loan applications: To find the best loan terms when refinancing, you'll probably apply to several different lenders to see which one gives you the lowest interest rate.
 To keep all of these hard inquiries from hurting your credit score, make sure to submit all your loan applications within a short period.
 Most credit scoring models treat loan inquiries between a 14-day to 45-day period as one inquiry, minimizing the hit to your credit score.
 Applying for different loans over a period of several months, on the other hand, could have a lasting negative effect on your credit score.

 - Closing an account: The loan you are refinancing will be closed, which can also lower your credit score because you are closing a long-standing credit account.
 However, some credit scoring models will take into account your payment history on the closed loan.
 As long as the closed account was closed in good standing, this lessens the hit to your credit score.
 In addition, as you pay down the new loan, your credit score should improve again.